Vyral/gary-jacklin-recruiting/_posts/2019-08-05-lead-series-part-1-lead-generation.md

 {% include youtube.html %}

-<center><em>Today marks the first part of a four-series in which I&rsquo;ll discuss tips to help with lead generation, conversion, follow-up, and marketing.
-We&rsquo;ll begin with lead generation.</em></center>
+<center>Today marks the first part of a four-series in which I&rsquo;ll discuss tips to help with lead generation, conversion, follow-up, and marketing.
+We&rsquo;ll begin with lead generation.</center>

 &nbsp;